Karpathy for Finance & Ops

 The ceiling for people who do this well is very high

-The talk's title is the move: from vibe coding to agentic engineering.
+The talk's title names the move: from vibe coding to agentic engineering.
 Vibe coding is casual prompt-and-iterate: chat with a model, accept the output, move on.
-Agentic engineering is the discipline of coordinating these spiky models with real engineering rigor: context, evals, verification, calibration.
-Karpathy is direct:
+Agentic engineering is the discipline of coordinating these spiky models with real engineering rigor.

 "There is a very high ceiling on agentic engineer capability."

-He says it bluntly: people who get good at this can peak "a lot more than 10x," well past the old 10x-engineer trope.
+He's blunt: people who get good at this can hit "a lot more than 10x," well past the old 10x-engineer trope.
 That's a compounding claim.
 Context engineering, model calibration, verification design, and team memory all stack.
 They get better the longer you run them.

 Human in the loop